- Visit a vibrant botanical garden.

 Spring is known for its gorgeous displays of floral beauty, so savor the seasonal splendor at one of New Jersey’s many parks and gardens.
-Stroll the manicured paths winding between rose bushes at Deep Cut Gardens in Middletown, admire the exquisite flowers at Cross Estate Gardens in Bernardsville or spend the day at the sprawling New Jersey Botanical Garden in Ringwood.
+Stroll the manicured paths winding between rose bushes at Deep Cut Gardens in Middletown, admire the exquisite flowers at The Cross Estate Gardens in Bernardsville or spend the day at the sprawling New Jersey Botanical Garden in Ringwood.

 - Fly a kite on the beach.

 Take advantage of springtime’s windy weather and launch your colorful kite to soar along the shoreline.
-At Point Pleasant Beach, enjoy the pristine family beach, and then walk along the boardwalk for a bite to eat.
+At Point Pleasant Beach, enjoy the pristine family beach and then walk along the boardwalk for a bite to eat.
 At Barnegat Lighthouse State Park, fly your kite along the quiet stretch of sand while taking in views of the historic Barnegat Lighthouse.
-On May 27-30, 2022, don’t miss the Wildwoods International Kite Festival in Wildwood.
-It’s the perfect place to watch pros show off their kite skills—and to flaunt your own!
+On May 26 – 29, 2023, don’t miss the Wildwoods International Kite Festival in Wildwood.
+It’s the perfect place to watch pros show off their kite skills — and to flaunt your own!

 - See baby animals at a local farm.

 Delight in some fresh air, wholesome activities and super-cute baby animals at farms throughout the Garden State.
 Every year, Alstede Farms in Chester welcomes new generations of all varieties, and kids can meet everything from bunnies to baby ducks, plus lots of other friendly livestock.
 While you're here, buy a bag of veggies to feed the animals, and then pick up some treats (we're talking homemade ice cream and freshly baked pie) at the farm store.

 - Watch springtime bird migration.

 Along with warmer weather come the festivals.
-Listen to jazz, soul, R&B and other genres at the Exit Zero Jazz Festival in Cape May on May 13-15, 2022.
-In Washington Borough, head to the Rock & Roll Steampunk Fair on May 21, 2022, for highlights including live music and steampunk vendors.
+Listen to jazz, soul, R&B and other genres at the Exit Zero Jazz Festival in Cape May on May 5 – 7, 2023.
+In Washington Borough, head to the Rock & Roll Steampunk Fair on April 29, 2023, for live music and steampunk vendors.
 Check our calendar for more upcoming events.